bixat/vscode-branch-timer/README.md

 ### 0.0.2

-* Changed saved json directory And Added to .gitignore
+* Changed saved json directory to .vscode And Added to .gitignore

 ---